darshgupta7611-svg/ML-PROJECTS/README.md

 - Payment method
 - Support services
 - Correlations and feature relationships

-Some noticeable patterns were that month-to-month customers and customers with shorter tenure tended to churn more.

 ## Model

 The main model used was **XGBoost**.

-I also compared the results of using PCA with the original features to see how dimensionality reduction affected the model.
+I compared the results of using PCA with the original features

-## Tools Used
+## libraries used

 - Python
 - Pandas